-Programs Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annal Ongoing Programs sensitive biological resources, the project shall be evaluated pursuant to the methodology described in the Ventura County Initial Study Assessment Guidelines which shall be amended with one year of 2040 General Plan adoption include the following: • A preliminary assessment of the project shall be completed by County staff, in consultation with qualified biologist, using availab mapped biological resource data and aerial imagery to determine the project has the potential to impact sensitive biological resources in the defined impact area (direct and indirect impacts County staff will determine if proconditions or mitigation measure can be developed and implement that would reduce or avoid those impacts to a less than significan level without requiring a more comprehensive biological resour assessment, otherwise known at an Initial Study Biological Assessment.
-Examples of proje that would not require a biologic resource assessment may inclubut are not limited to: Projects the occur in previously developed areas, if additional vegetation removal is not required or the us may not impact surrounding nat areas; or projects on land Which Policy(ies) ect hin n to hin n to hin n to hin hin hin hin hin hin hin hin hin hin 2020 2026 2031 Annu Ongo consisting of non-native grassla totaling less than one acre that a completely surrounded by existi urban development (such as urban fill lots).
-If County staff find that the proje may adversely affect sensitive are ng ban
+Programs s Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing sens sha met Cou Guid one sitive biological resources, the project all be evaluated pursuant to the thodology described in the Ventura anty Initial Study Assessment delines which shall be amended within eyear of 2040 General Plan adoption to ude the following: A preliminary assessment of the project shall be completed by County staff, in consultation with a qualified biologist, using available mapped biological resource data and aerial imagery to determine if the project has the potential to impact sensitive biological resources in the defined impact area (direct and indirect impacts).
+County staff will determine if project conditions or mitigation measures can be developed and implemented that would reduce or avoid those impacts to a less than significant level without requiring a more comprehensive biological resource assessment, otherwise known as an Initial Study Biological Assessment.
+Examples of projects that would not require a biological resource assessment may include but are not limited to: Projects that occur in previously developed areas, if additional vegetation removal is not required or the use may not impact surrounding natural areas; or projects on land consisting of non-native grasslands totaling less than one acre that are completely surrounded by existing 202 202 203 Ani OU urban development (such as urban infill lots).
+If County staff find that the project may adversely affect sensitive

-Programs Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing biological resources, then a County approved qualified biologist shall prepare a biological resource assessment to assess and mitigate the adverse impacts of the proposed project.
+Progra ams Implements Which Policy(ies) Responsible Supporting Department(s) 2020 - 2025 2026 - 2030 2031 - 2040 Annual Ongoing biological resources, then a County approved qualified biologist shall prepare a biological resource assessment to assess and mitigate the adverse impacts of the proposed project.
 The procedures detailed in Step 3 of the County of Ventura Initial Study Guidelines, Biological Resources Chapter, Methodology Section shall be followed to prepare this biological resource assessment.
 The biological resource assessment shall be conducted by a County approved qualified biologist that meets the minimum qualifications for biological consultants listed in Attachment 1 to the County of Ventura Initial Study Assessment Guidelines.
 The qualified biologist shall have expertise in the taxonomic group or species on which the surveys are focused as well as the County's data review procedures and survey methods recommended by natural resource agencies or commonly accepted standards in the taxonomic group, community, or species (e.g., California Native Plant Society survey protocols).
 The biological field survey area will be determined by the County agency responsible for administering the project with consideration of recommendations from the qualified biologist.
 The survey area will include all areas of proposed disturbance, including associated equipment or personnel staging areas, and the surrounding area of potential sensitive biological resources that may be indirectly